samjulien/blog/_posts/2018-05-17-ruby-on-rails-killer-workflow-with-docker-part-2.md

 The first one `web` declares the web server.
 The second one `release` is the one that will be executed once build is completed.

-**More Options** menu gives you control over a console within Heroku.
+_More Options_ menu on Heroku gives you control over a console within Heroku.
+You'll find an option _Run Console_ within the application (staging or production) page.
 You can use that console to run rails commands such as `rails db:create`, `rails db:rollback` and `rails db:migrate` when required.
-You should indeed run `rails db:seed` to hydrate the staging database.
+You can ignore `rails db:migrate` as it is automated as part of the release.
+But you should indeed run `rails db:seed` to hydrate the staging database.

 Open staging environment in the browser.
 You can do this from Heroku page itself.
-Try and create a book.
+Try and create a book manually.
+Move books around shelves.
 Things should work like they've worked in development now.

 The reason? `release` tag in the `Procfile` migrated the database schema.
 So users and books can be created without any trouble.

 Great!
 Take a break, you deserve it!

+And you know how to take this to production?
+Remember creating a pull request between _staging_ and _master_ branches on [GitHub]?
+The same process should push things to production on Heroku, once you merge the pull request.

 **Logs:**

 There are three logs on Heroku that you'll find useful.

 1. If you open staging pipeline on Heroku, you'll be able to see **log generated during build** under **Activity** tab.
 This shows the build activities and their status.
 2. The same activity tab will also show **Release log** generated while running the `release` activity in `Procfile`.
 In this case, it would show database migrations.
 3. You'll also be able to see general application runtime log using **More** options menu at the top right corner.